Des Rocs: Once In A Lifetime tour and Manic Memories (2022)

 In the spring of 2022, the Once In A Lifetime tour was announced, co-headlining with Canadian rock band The Blue Stones.
 The tour spanned over 20 cities in the continental United States, beginning in Milwaukee, WI and ending in Columbus, OH.
 Openers for the tour included Clay Melton and First In Flight.
 Des Rocs headlining shows were announced after the initial tour announcement in Salt Lake City, UT and Portland, OR, without The Blue Stones, and for the last 3 dates of the tour (St. Louis, MO; Nashville, TN; and Columbus, OH).
 The Blue Stones canceled their sets, leaving Des Rocs as the sole headliner.

+Dream Machine (2023)

-Des Rocs will be supporting Badflower on their "Asking For A Friend" tour, alongside Blood Red Shoes.
-They debuted a new song that has not yet been announced or released, "Never Ending Moment", during this tour.
+Des Rocs supported Badflower on their "Asking For A Friend" tour, alongside Blood Red Shoes.
+They debuted a new song, "Never Ending Moment", during this tour, and officially released it on April 25, 2023.
+At the same time, it was announced that the band had signed with Sumerian Records.
+On June 13, Des Rocs released the single "Nowhere Kid" from the album "Dream Machine", which released on August 25, 2023.